Cyber4All/terraform-cyber4all-catalog/modules/s3-artifact/README.md

 ### <a name="input_replica_region"></a> [replica\_region](#input\_replica\_region)

-Description: The AWS region in which to create the S3 bucket.
+Description: The AWS region in which to create the replica S3 bucket.

 Type: `string`